Seneca-ICTOER/CSP451/docs/tutorials-github/14-markdown-syntax.md

 | HSL | <code>\`hsl(H,S,L)\`</code> | <code>\`hsl(212, 92%, 45%)\`</code> | ![Screenshot of rendered GitHub Markdown showing how HSL value 212, 92%, 45% appears with a blue circle.](../../static/img/tutorials/github/supported-color-models-hsl-rendered.png) |

 > :sparkles: A supported color model cannot have any leading or trailing spaces within the backticks.
->- The visualization of the color is only supported in issues, pull requests, and discussions.
+> :sparkles: The visualization of the color is only supported in issues, pull requests, and discussions.

 ## Links